atlassian/smith/docs/design/field-references.md

           name: sleeper2
         spec:
           sleepFor: 4
-          wakeupMessage: "{{sleeper1#status.message}}"
+          wakeupMessage: "!{sleeper1-status-message}"
   - name: sleeper3
-    dependsOn:
+    references:
+    - name: sleeper2-spec
-    - sleeper2
+      resource: sleeper2
+      path: spec
     spec:
       object:
         apiVersion: crd.atlassian.com/v1
         kind: Sleeper
         metadata:
           name: sleeper3
-        spec: "{{sleeper2#spec}}"
+        spec: "!{sleeper2-spec}"
 ```

 ## Referring to ServiceBinding outputs

-When Service Catalog processes a ServiceBinding, the output is placed in a Secret
+When Service Catalog processes a `ServiceBinding`, the output is placed in a `Secret`
 (since they might be secret).
 If they're not secret, it's convenient to directly
 reference them in the bundle.
-This can be done by using `dependency:bindsecret#data.secretkey`.
+This can be done by specifying `bindsecret` `modifier` attribute and then `path` as
+if referring to a `Secret` resource.
+E.g. `path` set to `data.secretkey` will fetch the value stored with `secretkey`
+key.
 Secrets inside data fields are stored base64 encoded in kubernetes, but when you refer to
 them in Smith they are plain.
 At the moment, `bindsecret` is the only parameterisation of
-the dependency that is allowed.
+the reference that is allowed.

 For example: